SomeTechyGuy/Cloudflare-WAF-Rule/README.md

 # Cloudflare-WAF-Anti-DDoS-Rule
-A Powerful Cloudflare WAF Anti DDoS rule I made for preventing bots, VPNs and proxies, Old browsers, and Cloud providers.
+A Powerful Cloudflare WAF Anti DDoS rule I made for preventing bots, VPNs/Proxies, Old browsers, and Cloud IPs from accessing your website.